ballerina-platform/.github/profile/README.md

 ## Get started

-Here you can find resources to get started with Ballerina.
+You can use the resources below to get started with Ballerina.

 * [Set up Ballerina and VSCode extension](https://ballerina.io/learn/install-ballerina/set-up-ballerina/)
 * [Learn about the language and the platform](https://ballerina.io/learn/)